RobertPJacobs/getting-and-cleaning-data-project/CodeBook.md

 Transformations done:

-1. The data was downloaded and unzipped
+1. The data was downloaded, unzipped and loaded into individual data tables.
 1. The training and the test sets were merged to create one data set.
-1. Only the measurements on the mean and standard deviation for each measurement was extracted and other data ignored.
+1. Only the measurements on the mean and standard deviations for each measurement was extracted and other data was discarded.
-1. Name of the activities in the data set was converted to actual activities
+1. The Activity column in the data set was expanded to list actual activities.
-1. Labeled the data set with descriptive variable names
+1. Each column in the data set was labeled the with descriptive variable names.
-1. Created a second, independent tidy data set with the average of each variable for each activity and each subject.
+1. A tidy data file was created and saved set with the average of each variable was created for each activity and each subject.

 The transformations listed were implemented by the `run_analysis.R` R script.